SAMIA-CLOUD/miniproject/Python_Terms.md

 12. **Decorator**

 	A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
 Decorators are usually called before the definition of a function you want to decorate.

+13. **Extend Class**

+	Python supports a feature called inheritance.
+By using inheritance, you can obtain the features you want from a parent class when creating a child class.

+	Parent classes are normally supersets of something.
+For example, you might create a parent class named Car and then create child classes of various car types around it.

+	In this case, you build a parent class named Animal and use it to define a child class named Chicken.
+Of course, you can easily add other child classes after you have Animal in place, such as a Gorilla class.
+However, for this example, you build just the one parent and one child class.

+	The Animal class tracks three characteristics: Name, Age, and Type.
+A production application would probably track more characteristics, but these characteristics do everything needed for this example.
+The code also includes the required accessors for each of the characteristics.
+The __str__() method completes the picture by printing a simple message stating the animal characteristics.

+	The Chicken class inherits from the Animal class.
+Notice the use of Animal in parentheses after the Chicken class name.
+This addition tells Python that Chicken is a kind of Animal, something that will inherit the characteristics of Animal.

+	Someone might try something funny, such as setting her chicken up as a gorilla.
+With this in mind, the Chicken class also overrides the SetType() setter.
+If someone tries to change the Chicken type, that user gets a message rather than the attempted change.
+Normally, you handle this sort of problem by using an exception, but the message works better for this example by making the coding technique clearer.

+	Finally, the Chicken class adds a new feature, MakeSound().
+Whenever someone wants to hear the sound a chicken makes, he can call MakeSound() to at least see it printed on the screen.